aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.window/location/host/_index.md

 ---
 title: Location.Host
 second_title: Aspose.SVG for .NET API Reference
-description: Location property.
+description: Location Host property.
 Returns the Location objects URLs host and port if different from the default port for the scheme.
 Can be set to navigate to the same URL with a changed host and port
 type: docs
 weight: 20
 url: /net/aspose.svg.window/location/host/